WitoDelnat/keat/README.md

 - 💡 Framework agnostic with React adaptor included.
 - 💙 Amazing TypeScript support.

-You can find the introductory blog-post [here](https://www.witodelnat.eu/blog/2022/introducing-keat).
+You can also find the introductory blog-post [here](https://www.witodelnat.eu/blog/2022/introducing-keat).

 ## Getting started